Original Issuance Date: March 17, 2020

 - UW System Administrative Policy 1218, Military Leave

-This policy applies to the following UW System employees: Faculty, Academic Staff, University Staff, Limited Appointees, Employees-In-Training, Graduate Assistants (Teaching Assistants, Research Assistants and Program Assistants), and Temporary Employees.
+This policy applies to the following UW System employees: Faculty, Academic Staff, University Staff, Limited Appointees, Employees-In-Training, Graduate Assistants (Teaching Assistants, Research Assistants and Program Assistants), Student Employees, and Temporary Employees.

 5. Interim Policy Statement

 - Up to 272 hours of COVID-19 leave (prorated by % FTE) shall be made available to employees unable to perform their assigned duties for the period of March 17, 2020 (3/17/20) through May 1, 2020 (5/1/20).
 For hourly part-time employees, the amount of available leave is based on their average hours for a two-week period over the last six months, or over the duration of employment if employed less than six months.
 This leave category expires on May 1, 2020 (5/1/2020).

 - Up to 80 hours of COVID-19 leave (prorated by % FTE) shall be made available to employees unable to perform their assigned duties for the period of May 2, 2020 (5/2/20) through December 31, 2020 (12/31/20).
 For hourly part-time employees, the amount of available leave is based on their average hours for a two-week period over the last six months, or over the duration of employment if employed less than six months.
 Any hours claimed under section 5 (A) (I) of this policy between the dates of April 1, 2020 (4/1/20) and May 1, 2020 (5/1/20) are counted against the hours available under this section 5 (A) (II).
 If less than 80 hours of COVID-19 Leave have been claimed by an employee between April 1, 2020 and May, 1, 2020, then the balance of the 80 hours remain available to the employee under this section.
 This leave category expires on December 31, 2020 (12/31/2020).